Fire Safety Plan & Pre-Incident Plan Program

 What is a Fire Safety Plan?

 A Fire Safety Plan is a manual that contains vital information and safety procedures for each affected building and property for the purpose of public safety.
 The British Columbia Fire Code requires certain properties, based on building use or occupancy type, to create and maintain a Fire Safety Plan.

 A Pre-Incident Plan is a site plan of a building and property to be used by, and ensure the safety of our firefighters.
 West Vancouver Fire & Rescue Services requires a Pre-Incident Plan to be submitted along with the Fire Safety Plan.

-If a property owner has received an order from West Vancouver Fire & Rescue to update their Fire Safety Plan, they must have a Fire Safety Planning Service provider of their choosing submit a letter of intent to West Vancouver Fire & Rescue by December 31, 2017.
+If a property owner has received an order from West Vancouver Fire & Rescue to update their Fire Safety Plan, they must have a Fire Safety Planning Service provider of their choosing submit a letter of intent to West Vancouver Fire & Rescue.